leaflabs/libmaple/docs/source/language.rst

 Maple Language Reference
 ------------------------

-The following table summarizes the available language features.
+The following table summarizes the available core language features.
 A more exhaustive index is available at the :ref:`language-index`.

 +--------------------------------------------+----------------------------------------------+---------------------------------------------------+
 | Structure                                  | Variables                                    | Functions                                         |